MultiMat: Multimodal Program Synthesis for Procedural Materials using Large Multimodal Models: Experiments

 For unconditional generation, the mixed conditioning variant, \emph{\projectname[Mixed]}, embeds node previews at $140 \times 140$ resolution, resulting in 25 patch embeddings per image.
 For the graph conditioning variant, \emph{\projectname[Graph]}, graph visualizations can utilize up to 6\,144 tokens, with larger images downscaled to accommodate this limit.
 We generate 100 outputs per model for evaluation.

 \paragraph{Baselines} For text-only procedural material synthesis, \vlmaterial represents the current state-of-the-art approach.
 However, its Blender-specific training makes direct comparison with our method difficult.
 We therefore create \vlmaterial[SBS] by retraining a \vlmaterial-style model on our dataset for fair comparison.
+Unlike the objective in equation~\eqref{eq:objective}, \vlmaterial is trained to generate complete graphs in a single pass.
+However, during inference, we can still validate nodes as they are generated and roll back upon detecting irreparable errors (cf.\ \secref{sec:tree-search}) or repair them after generation completes (cf.\ \secref{sec:auto-repair}).
+This means the progression from \vlmaterial[SBS] to \projectname[Mixed] to \projectname[Graph] represents a comparable, gradual shift from complete graph generation toward iterative node generation.
 Since \vlmaterial[SBS] does not receive any images in the unconditional setting, we base it on the larger and more powerful text-only model \qwen[3 (8B\@; \citealp{yang2025qwen3})], giving it a slight advantage over our models.
 While graphics program synthesis research typically also benchmarks against proprietary large language models such as \gpt~\citep{openai2024gpt4ocard} or \claude~\citep{anthropic2025claude}, which have demonstrated competitive performance in related domains~\citep{belouadi2024automatikz,belouadi2024detikzify,belouadi2025tikzero,rodriguez2025starvector}, these models' unfamiliarity with \sbs and inability to produce valid \sbs[] output preclude their inclusion as baselines.

 \paragraph{Metrics} Our multimodal task permits diverse evaluation schemes for automatic evaluation.
 To evaluate the \emph{visual quality} of generated materials, we compute the Kernel Inception Distance (\thead{\kid}; \citealp{binkowski2018kid}), which compares the distribution of generated material maps with material maps from our dataset.
 To detect degenerate low \kid scores due to \emph{memorization} of training data (a legitimate concern given our relatively small dataset), we also calculate \thead{\rougel} scores~\citep{lin2004rouge} between the \sbs representation of our generated materials and the training set (with masked parameters).
 This metric computes the longest common subsequence and serves as an effective memorization indicator \citep{hans2024be}.
 Notably, we specifically require \emph{consecutive} subsequences due to \sbs's limited syntactic diversity, which could otherwise produce misleading matches.
 To measure \emph{efficiency}, we introduce the Node Error Ratio (\thead{\ner}), defined as the average ratio between discarded nodes and the total number of generated nodes.